Explore our approach to ethical home financing.

 What is the difference between this and an Islamic mortgage?

-The key difference is that the Primary Finance Home Purchase Plan is free from the burden of debt as we do not force you to buy our share from us, although you are free to buy it from us if you wish.
+The key difference is that the Primary Finance Home Provision Scheme is free from the burden of debt as we do not force you to buy our share from us, although you are free to buy it from us if you wish.

 Who owns the property?